AmigaAbattoir/tree-sitter-mxml/README.md

 An MXML grammar for Tree-sitter

-Copied from Panic's XML grammar and some HTML grammer.
+Copied from Panic's XML grammar and modified to build in Panic's Nova IDE

+---

 [tree-sitter-xml](https://github.com/panicinc/tree-sitter-xml)
 ================